Understanding Car Insurance Rates

 Are Average Car Insurance Rates Different for Men and Women?

 Overall, the difference in rates between men and women isn’t huge, but it exists.
 However, it is important to note that several states do not allow gender to be used as a rating factor when pricing car insurance.
-These states are:
+As of 2025, the four states with explicit prohibitions are:

 In these states, gender should not affect car insurance premiums.